UltraEngine/Documentation/CPP/Entity_GetAngularVelocity.md

 # Entity::GetAngularVelocity

-Thsi method retrieves the entity's angular velocity.
+This method retrieves the entity's angular velocity after the previous physics update, in degrees per second.

 ## Syntax